What’s it like watching a Seattle Symphony season opener at a drive-in? We find out

 Mills and the orchestra offered a short, pleasant piece by American composer Mary D. Watkins, “Soul of Remembrance” (from “Five Movements in Color”).
 The finale, Beethoven’s Symphony No. 7, was a fitting capstone to the evening: a remnant from the canceled Beethoven Festival that was planned for this past June, before COVID-19 changed everything.

 The opening-night performance, streamed through everyone’s individual car speakers, had nothing like the presence of a Benaroya Hall concert — and yet it rang with authenticity and energy.
-The usual standing ovation, with its sense of communal joy and appreciation, was missing, but the cars were rocking with honks, headlight flashes and a few shouts out the dripping-wet windows — a response the orchestra could not hear, but was joyous all the same.
+The usual standing ovation, with its sense of communal joy and appreciation, was missing, but the cars were rocking with honks, headlight flashes and a few shouts out the dripping-wet windows — a response the orchestra could not hear but was joyous all the same.
 So far, and yet so near.

 These are the times when we are grateful for the gift of beautiful sounds, even at a distance, and for the reminder that great music will outlast any pandemic.